bitcoinops/bitcoinops.github.io/CONTRIBUTING.md

 Each wallet also requires a markdown file in [en/compatibility/](en/compatibility/).
 The compatibility images (usability screenshots, logos) are located in [img/compatibility/](img/compatibility/) with sub-folders for each wallet or service.
-Make sure to optimize any images using `optipng -o7 <filename>`.
+Make sure to optimize any png files using `optipng -o7 <filename>`.
 These files are free for anyone to repurpose/republish elsewhere.